Uroš Spajić: International career

 Spajić first played for Serbia's U21 team in a friendly with Israel U21 on 6 February 2013.
 He played all three group matches for the team at the 2015 UEFA Under-21 Championship.

-He made his debut for the Serbian national team on 4 September 2015 in a EURO 2016 qualifier against Armenia which Serbia won 2–0.
+He made his debut for the Serbia national team on 4 September 2015 in a EURO 2016 qualifier against Armenia which Serbia won 2–0.

 In June 2018 he was selected in Serbia's squad for the 2018 World Cup, but he failed to make any appearances there.

+Spajić was selected in Serbia's squad for the UEFA Euro 2024, but didn't make any appearances in the tournament.